 Growing up in Mississippi, I was fascinated with how my grandparents’ farm dogs followed scents through the fields and woods.
 Then and now, watching dogs follow the intangible trail of scent is such a wondrous thing to me.
 I started tracking my first Weimaraner in 1996 but never entered a test due to a move to Germany.
 After returning to the USA, I jumped into competing with my dogs in various sports including tracking – putting several tracking titles on my Weimaraners including two CTs.
 My first CT was Obie- he loved tracking and he loved sniffing everything around the track as well.
 Once I fixed his focus issue, he turned into a great tracker and quickly passed his TDX and VST.
 Tani, my second CT, loves the partnership that we have together as she works a track – to Tani, tracking is that thing we do together.
 As you handle the line, feeling a dog’s question and then their confidence as they work out a scenting problem is one of the neatest partnerships, I think, one can have with a dog.

 I am very excited to judge the NTI and I look forward to meeting everyone and watching some great teams track!

 Official Event Hotel

-The official hotel for the 2021 AKC National Tracking Invitational is the Country Inn and Suites, 5353 N. 27th St in Lincoln.
-We have arranged a discount rate for the AKC Tracking Invitational:
+The official hotel for the 2021 AKC National Tracking Invitational was the Country Inn and Suites, 5353 N. 27th St in Lincoln.
+We would like to thank them for their support!